 Clawback and Malus Provisions

-Clawback and malus provisions apply to both the Performance Bonus and the long-term incentive plans.
-In case of financial restatement due to non-compliance with accounting standards or fraud, and/or in the case of violation of law or of internal rules by a member of Group Management, the Board of Directors may deem any Performance Bonus payment and/or unvested PSUs to be forfeited (malus provision) or may seek reimbursement of any paid Performance Bonus and/or allocated shares under the long-term incentive (clawback provision) within a period of three years after the year of restatement or of the fraudulent/non-compliant behavior.
+Clawback and malus provisions apply to both the performance bonus and the long-term incentive plan.
+In case of financial restatement due to non-compliance with accounting standards or fraud, and/or in the case of violation of law or of internal rules by a member of Group Management, the Board of Directors may deem any performance bonus payment and/or unvested PSUs to be forfeited (malus provision) or may seek reimbursement of any paid performance bonus and/or allocated shares under the long-term incentive (clawback provision) within a period of three years after the year of restatement or of the fraudulent/non-compliant behavior.

 Shareholding Ownership Guideline

 The members of Group Management are required to own at least a minimum multiple of their annual base salary in Sika shares within five years of their appointment to Group Management, as set out in the table below.
 In 2022, the Nomination and Compensation Committee decided to increase the minimum multiple from 300% to 500% of annual base salary for the CEO, in order to align Sika’s policy to market practice and to even further align the interests of the CEO to those of the shareholders.
 For the members of the Group Management, the minimum requirement remained unchanged.
 In addition, the build-up period was extended from four to five years.

 |Members of Group Management||200% of annual base salary|